sonic-net/sonic-mgmt/ansible/README.testbed.md

 - *Fanout switch*: A physical switch which enables VLAN trunking.
 Et33 is a vlan trunking port and is connected to the eth0 port of the linux host.
 Et1-Et32 are vlan access ports and are connect to DUT.

 ```

+### Deploy testbed with one ptf container
+1. clone sonic-mgmt repo to local directory
+2. Edit 'ansible/group_vars/vm_host'.
+Put your credentials to reach the server
+3. Check, that you can reach the server by running command 'ansible -i veos -m ping vm_host_1' from ansible directory.
+The output should contain 'pong'
+4. Edit 'ansible/group_vars/vm_host/main.yml'.
+   * 'http_proxy': your http_proxy
+   * 'http_proxy': your https_proxy
+5. Edit 'ansible/host_vars/STR-ACS-SERV-01.yml'.
+It contains settings for STR-ACS-SERV-01.
+STR-ACS-SERV-02 contains similar settings which are applied to STR-ACS-SERV-02
+   * 'mgmt_gw': ip address of gateway for management interfaces of ptf_container
+   * 'mgmt_bridge': the bridge which is used to connect the management network
+   * 'externel_iface': the interface which is connected to the fanout switch
+   * 'ptf_X_enabled': true, if you want to run X ptf container
+   * 'ptf_X_mgmt_ip': which ip is used inside of the container for the management network
+   * 'ptf_X_vlan_base': vlan number which is used for connection to first port of DUT
+7. Edit 'ansible/vars/docker_registry.yml'.
+You need put your docker registry server here
+8. Start ptf container with command 'ansible-playbook -i veos start_ptf_containers.yml --vault-password-file=~/.password --limit server_1 -e ptf_1=true'.
+See start_ptf_containers.yml for more examples
+9. Stop ptf container with command 'ansible-playbook -i veos stop_ptf_containers.yml --vault-password-file=~/.password --limit server_1 -e ptf_1=true'.
+See stop_ptf_containers.yml for more examples

                               Linux Host                                         Fanout Switch             DUT
  +-------------------------------------------------------------------+          +--------------+     +---------------+
  |  PTF Docker        VM sets            Openvswitch                 |          |              |     |               |